SHORT INCA TRAIL TO MACHU PICCHU

 If you are interested in the mountain Huayna Picchu in your visit to Machu Picchu, it is mandatory to have a special permit which is reserved, at least 6 months in advance of your visit to Peru.
 This income has an additional cost of $ 80 usd.

-- At what time will I be back in Cusco?
+- What time will I be back in Cusco?

-- Can you explain the train service a bit more?
+- Can you explain the train service a little more?

 - What are the advantages of doing a private walk?

 One of the main reasons why the private option is requested afterwards is because there is no need to worry about what data we have set for the departures or if our exits have enough space.
 Their only concern is whether or not there are permits available.
 You can choose any date you want if the permissions are available.

 In addition to the comfort and flexibility in booking, the private option provides a more personal travel experience for your group.
 We’ll pick you up and drop you off at your hotel.
 The guide will focus all your energy and attention on your group.
 It is a truly wonderful experience to go looking for an amazing trip with only your friends and loved ones.
 Check out Eco Path Trek staff to organize your own private trip.

 - Student discount?
 How can you use it to get a discount?

 A.- For the students of the school: With the passport or national ID – original ones, from 8 to 17 years old

 B.- For the students of the University:With the original student ID gives from the university in PVC material and it must have the next requirements: university information, personal student information, student picture, and expiration date valid only for one year, it year must coincide with the year that student visit Machu Picchu, the discount until 25 years old.